benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/get-started.md

     <figure markdown>
         ![Example of a TechDoc site written for a Spring Boot component](images/sample-techdoc2.png)
-        <figcaption>TechDocs help you share rich documentation with others in your organisation.</figcaption>
+        <figcaption>TechDocs help you share rich documentation with others in your organization.</figcaption>
     </figure>

 ??? tip "**Create – Start A New Project**"

     Application Accelerators (labelled as 'Create' in the navigation menu) provide ready made, pre-approved coding templates which developers can browse, customize, and download.
-These templates drastically shorten the time taken to onboard new developers or begin new coding projects.
-They also encourage the use of your preferred best practices and help your developers stay on the golden path.
+These templates reduce the time required to onboard new developers or begin new coding projects.
+They also encourage the use of your best practices and help your developers stay on the [golden path](https://youtu.be/k1RNWF1Nblc).

     <figure markdown>
         ![Sample accelerator for Node.JS](images/sample-accelerator.png)